bird-house/birdhouse-docs/docs/source/index.rst

 * Vienna
 * LSDMA

-: _licence:

 License Agreement
 =================

-Birdhouse components are distributed under the `Apache License, Version 2.0 <https://opensource.org/licenses/Apache-2.0/>`_.
+Birdhouse is Open Source and released under the :ref:`Apache License, Version 2.0 <license>`.

 Indices and tables